 In 1963 Gordon Walker sold the family farms in the Independence area and moved to the pioneer community of Zena, in Polk County northwest of Salem.
 He formed Walkdale Farms as an orchard-centered operation growing cherries hazelnuts and prunes, with a focus on sweet cherries.

-Today, Phil Walker is the steward of the family farming legacy, along with his wife Becky.
+In recent decades, Phil Walker was the steward of the family farming legacy, along with his wife Becky.
 Phil grew up working in the orchards, first as a box boy in the hand harvest operations of the 1960’s.
 By the 1970’s Walkdale Farms was transitioning to mechanical harvest.
 This was no easy task.
 Mechanically harvesting the slopes of the Eola Hills creates multiple challenges.
 Key to the Walkdale operation is the development and maintenance of terraced rows that allow for mechanical access to the trees, but without harmful soil erosion.

 The company continues to tend and plant sweet cherries on the same farms Gordon came to love decades ago.
-Walkdale Farms is today one of the largest growers of sweet cherries in the Willamette Valley, and has been one of Gray & Company’s principal growers for more than four decades.
-Phil & Becky’s sons, Marc, Will and JD, are all committed to continuing the family operation for future generations.
+Walkdale Farms is one of the largest growers of sweet cherries in the Willamette Valley, and has been one of Gray & Company’s principal growers for more than four decades.
+Today, Phil & Becky’s sons, Marc, Will and JD, are continuing the family operation for future generations.